 Spatial Knowledge Production for Climate Adaptation Planning in Contexts of Urban Informality: Risk Mapping in Dar es Salaam

-Ryan Thomas (City and Regional Planning) studies how city maps produce knowledge and their impact on climate adaptation planning.
+Ryan Thomas (City and Regional Planning) studies city maps' impact on climate adaptation planning.
 His fieldwork investigates the mapping techniques used in the World Bank’s Open Cities Africa projects to address underrepresentation of informal settlements in adaptation planning.